It was the night before my father’s funeral that I finally asked the tarot for help.

 I am programmed to start this story by telling you about how much I loved my father, what a good man he was, and how deeply he loved me in return.
 As a little kid, I would compulsively preface anything I said about my dad with those things, often so exhaustively that I wouldn’t actually talk about the thing I wanted to say.
 I still believe to my very core that those things are true.

-My dad was a good man — a good man who was also an addict and very, very scary a lot of the time.
+My dad was a good man — a good man who struggled with an opioid addiction on and off for my entire childhood.
+A man who was very, very scary a lot of the time.

 And he loved me — he loved me so much that he’d take me on vacations and to concerts and then sometimes call me to pour hot poison in my ear about how bad I was at being his daughter.